This company is taking the office supply business to the max. OfficeMax is a subsidiary of

-In February 2013 Office Depot said it would acquire OfficeMax in a $1.17 billion all-stock deal.
+In early 2013, Office Depot acquired OfficeMax in a $1.17 billion all-stock deal.
 (Office Depot shareholders would hold 51% of the combined company, with OfficeMax shareholders getting 44%.)
-By joining forces, Office Depot and OfficeMax expect to save $300 million-$600 million in costs and to create a stronger competitor to market leader Staples.
+By joining forces, Office Depot and OfficeMax expected to save $300 million-$600 million in costs and to create a stronger competitor to market leader Staples.

-The 940 OfficeMax retail superstores account for 48% of the company's sales.
+The North American Retail operations brings in more than 40% of revenue, and is comprised of OfficeMax retail superstores account for the remainder of the company's sales.
 The stores house OfficeMax ImPress departments, which offer print-for-pay and related document services.

 Sales and Marketing

-Advertising expense was $211.6 million in 2012, down from about $225 million in 2011 and $228 million in 2010.
-OfficeMax's Contract business markets and sells through field sales representatives, outbound telesales, catalogs, the Internet and, primarily in foreign markets, through office products superstores.
+OfficeMax's Contract business markets and sells through field sales representatives, outbound telesales, catalogs, the Internet, and through office products superstores.

 OfficeMax's revenue has continued its downward trend for the past several years, even after being acquired by Office Depot.
 The company's revenue fell to $6 billion in 2014, down 27% from the $8.27 billion it generated in 2008.
 Sales in 2014 fell in every category except for portable computers, which rose thanks to expanded product offerings in this group.

 Despite falling sales, OfficeMax accounted for nearly 60% of its parent company Office Depot's total revenue in 2014.